 3. The Direct Loan Program: Borrow directly from the federal government.
 Just like any other loan, these loans must be repaid with interest.

-NEW: As a result of the CARES Act, Direct Loans will not accrue interest from March 13, 2020 through September 30, 2020.
+NEW: As a result of the CARES Act and Presidential Executive Order, Direct Loans will not accrue interest from March 13, 2020 through December 31, 2020.
 Borrowers in "repayment status" are not required to make payments during this time, though any payments made will be applied towards the principal balance.

 *Undocumented Students: Please note that federal and state funding are not available to students who are not qualified aliens.